Course Description for M.A. Labor and Policy Studies

 Policy Formation in Unions

 For the past decade, unions have faced demanding times: declining memberships; corporate restructuring; demands for concessions; hostile government policies; failures of labor law; open union busting; foreign competition; new technology; and growing numbers of women, minority and part-time workers.
-The purpose of this course is to examine some of the recent problems faced by union policy makers and some of the new policies that they are developing to deal with these problems.
+The purpose of this course is to examine some of the recent problems faced by union policymakers and some of the new policies that they are developing to deal with these problems.

 The Sociology of Work: Human Resources

 The purpose of this course is to prepare you for the research and writing that you will undertake in your final project.
 The course will examine a variety of research approaches, including survey research, interviews and historical research.
-The course will also acquaint you with the expectations of graduate research in terms of writing style and documentation.
+The course will acquaint you with the expectations of graduate research in terms of writing style and documentation.
 You will write surveys of related literature and do bibliographic research on the topic of your final project.

 You choose three elective courses (9 credits) to reflect your interests and to reinforce the individual focus of your degree.
-You are urged to use your electives to build a concentration around your final project topic.
+You are encouarged to use your electives to build a concentration around your final project topic.

-Examples of elective courses include but are not limited to:
+Examples of elective courses include, but are not limited to: